 Castello Cheeses states Manchego cheese is from Spain and made from sheep’s milk.
 Manchego is aged from 2 months to 2 years.
-Manchego is a sharp, acidic, and nutty cheese.
+This cheese is a sharp, acidic, and nutty cheese.

-What I love about Manchego cheese is that it’s nutty and buttery and it melts well without being real greasy like a cheddar often is.
+What we love about Manchego cheese is that it’s nutty and buttery and melts well without being real greasy like a cheddar often is.

 - White English Cheddar